chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 *Learning the basics of software engineering.*

 From **July 2009–May 2012**, I worked as a **Software Engineer I** on the B-2 program at [**Northrop Grumman**][ng].
-My work included writing **C** targeting a real-time operating system and developing requirements for a modernized message bus architecture.
+My work included writing **C** (targeting a real-time operating system) and developing requirements for a modernized message bus architecture.
 My basic implementation of the *Sparse A\* Search Algorithm* was used as a performance baseline for route-finding software on the platform.

 [ng]: http://www.northropgrumman.com/Pages/default.aspx

-During those three years I acquired a good dose of humility and basic knowledge of software engineering, from the use of bug trackers and source control, to strategies for testing, to patterns for writing maintainable code.
+Over those three years I acquired a good dose of humility and basic knowledge of software engineering, including the use of bug trackers and source control, strategies for testing, and patterns for writing maintainable code.

-#### Miscellaneous web development and consulting
+#### Miscellaneous Consulting

+Teaching myself web development.

 **Beginning in January 2010**, I taught myself web programming, beginning with <abbr>PHP</abbr> and jQuery and the <abbr>LAMP</abbr> stack.
 Having a good working knowledge of <abbr>HTML</abbr> and <abbr>CSS</abbr> from designing my own blog in college, I decided to learn web development, I began by building church websites and blogs for friends in WordPress.
 Later, while working as a subcontracting consultant for [Innova Computing][innova], I developed a custom <abbr>CMS</abbr> for the Oklahoma Board of Medical Licensure.